transpect/unzip-extension/README.md

 </xproc-config>
 ```
-2. add `io/transpect/calabash/extensions/UnZip.class` to your Java `$CLASSPATH` (otherwise XML Calabash will fail with a class not found error)
+2. Add `io/transpect/calabash/extensions/UnZip.class` to your Java `$CLASSPATH` (otherwise XML Calabash will fail with a class not found error)
-3. connect `xmlcatalog/catalog.xml` with your `$XMLCATALOG` via `nextCatalog` statement or just pass
-`-Dxml.catalog.files=xmlcatalog/catalog.xml` as parameter when you run XML Calabash with Java
+3. Connect `xmlcatalog/catalog.xml` with your `$XMLCATALOG` via `nextCatalog` statement or just pass `‑Dxml.catalog.files=xmlcatalog/catalog.xml` as parameter to Java
-4. run XML Calabash
+4. Run XML Calabash

 ```bash
 java \